clp90/endosperm_snRNAseq_2021/README.md

 Some of this code is also available as part of github repository here: https://github.com/clp90/imprinting_analysis

 # Overview - full analysis using snRNAseq_analysis_main.sh
 The full set of analyses performed for this project can be found in `snRNAseq_analysis_main.sh`.
-This script can be used to run the full analysis or parts of the analysis to regenerate figures in the paper.
 The analysis is divided into 9 main steps (see below).

 ### Example Usage:
 (1) To start from beginning: